Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The best time to get a sonohysterogram is after your period has ended but before you ovulate, days 6 to 11 of your cycle, counting from your first day of bleeding.
-This is when the lining of your uterus is thinnest and your provider will be able to see it most clearly.
-If you are postmenopausal it can be done at any time.
+The best time to get a sonohysterogram is after your period has ended but before you ovulate (usually days six to 11 of your cycle).
+This is when the lining of your uterus is thinnest.
+Your healthcare provider will be able to see it most clearly.
+If you’re menopausal, taking a continuous birth control pill or have a hormonal IUD, you can get the procedure at any time.

 Advertisement